Vinyasa? Hatha? Bikram? Ashtanga? Yin? Yang? Yin Yang?

 My advice if you are looking to get into a form of yoga, would be to think about what you want to gain from the practice, but I also would encourage you to consider what is the most safe for you.
 Some forms of yoga can be detrimental to you if you have never don them before and you suddenly jump in the deep end with a fairly advanced class that pushes your body past its current capabilities.

-Personally I look to teach a mix of Vinyasa, Hatha and Yin.
-Warming the body up to, with hold to gain strength, balance, control to then lengthen out with nice long hold in stretches.
+Personally I look to teach a mix of Vinyasa, Hatha and Yin along with using techniques of functional mobility training and functional conditioning patterns.
+I love being able to warm the body up with holds to gain strength, balance, control to then lengthen out with nice long holds in stretches.

 If you are interested in looking at getting into yoga but may not have the time or don’t want to go to a class start your free 7 day trial of The Sport Yogi at www.thesportyogi.com